aglorenz/Download-Repository-Utility/README.md

 ### "Main/Master" radio button:
 * If the repository contains either a Main or Master branch, select **Main/Master**.
 * If the repo contains both branches and content from master is needed, select **Main/Master**
 * If the repository contains both branches and content is needed from main, then select **Other** and enter **main** in the input field.

+### "Other" radio button
+* Select this if there is a special branch that is needed and enter the branch name in the input field.

 ### "Browse Dest" input field and button:

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+* If you would like a custom destination for the downloaded repositories, enter the path in the input field or press the button to open a browse dialog to select a folder.
+If this field is left blank, DRU will use "C:/temp".
+If this folder doesn't exit, it will be auto-created.

+### "Dpownload Repo" button:
+* Click this button as an alternative to pressing *enter* after entering the repo URL.
 _For more examples, please refer to the [Documentation](https://example.com)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>